nouman17610/developers-meetup/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank my coding partner Collins and Filber who discussed the technical areas with me.
+I would like to give credit to  Cindy Shin for an idea of creative design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>